Chehalis River Basin Flood Authority: Chehalis River Basin Flood Authority

 The Chehalis River Basin Flood Authority (CRBFA) was established in 2008 and manages flood control and concerns for the Chehalis River and its watershed.
 The program was initiated after the December 2007 floods which caused the loss of 1,300 homes in the region, the shutdown of Interstate 5, and total damages of over $900 million.

-The CRBFA is overseen and funded by the Washington Department of Ecology Office of Chehalis Basin (OCB).
+The CRBFA is overseen and funded by the Washington State Department of Ecology Office of Chehalis Basin (OCB).
 The OCB, which began after legislative action in 2016, formally represents the Chehalis people and the Quinault tribes, as well as communities and counties that lie within the Chehalis watershed.
+Grays Harbor County is a member of the authority as are the communities of Aberdeen, Cosmopolis, Hoquiam, Montesano and Oakville.
+(Note: Grays Harbor County, along with Aberdeen and Montesano, officially joined the authority in April 2008.)
+The cities of Centralia, Chehalis, and Napavine, as well as the town of Pe Ell, are joined with Lewis County as members.
+Thurston County and the town of Bucoda represent the northern reaches of the CRBFA.

 The OCB, a direct descendant of the Chehalis Basin Work Group, was formally created in 2017.
 As of 2017, the board has seven members, two of whom are appointed by the Confederated Tribes of the Chehalis and the Quinault Indian Nation.

 A comprehensive study, known as the Programmatic Environmental Impact Statement, was released by the Department of Ecology in September 2016 and detailed four options, titled "Alternatives", on flood control and the creation, protection, and restoration of aquatic habitats in the Chehalis River basin.
 Though the report agreed with long-standing ideas and proposals of local flood mitigation and ecosystem protections, the introduced options were also based on financial and timelines costs, as well as funding and community willingness.
 The alternatives included a dam and reservoir in Pe Ell, levee and dike builds, the purchase of land to create "non-structural flood protection", or allowing the upper basin and floodplain to return to a more natural state, allowing natural processes to prevent future flood issues.
 The most expensive options could cost as much as $1.8 billion, despite the report noting that a failure to reduce flooding in the basin over a 100-year span could potentially lead to $3.5 billion in losses.

 In late 2024, the OCB requested an $80 million budget appropriation from the state legislature that is to fund the authority and basin strategy until 2027, helping to "aggressively pursue" various continuing projects, including the advancement to build a pass-through dam.
 As of 2025, the OCB, authority, basin strategy, and connected participants have completed 140 ecosystem restorations, which includes over 300 acre of preservation, and provided flood protection for more than 200 residences and commercial buildings.
 The estimated costs during this period are listed at $152 million.